-Districtwide Services (DWS)
+1. Districtwide Services (DWS)

 The Allocation Model provides a pool of resources, referred to as Districtwide Services (DWS), to support expenditures required to meet general districtwide obligations which support the district as a whole and cannot be conveniently or economically assigned to the other operating locations through a cost center.
 These expenditures include property and liability insurance, legal expenses, governing board expenses, financial and compliance audits, central technology hardware, software and management services, and other activities.
 These common costs benefit all operating units, but are not the direct result of any individual unit.
 Components and specific line item budgets will be considered each year by DCAS for inclusion in DWS or movement to another budget location.
+There are no proposed changes to this portion of the model.

-Utilities
+2. Utilities

 The district accounts for utilities in a central location, so as to mitigate the significant differences in utilization due to building size, construction, age, and climatic conditions affected by college locations.
 Expenditures represent the districtwide costs for electricity, water, gas, and land line telephone.
 The budget for utilities is based on historical and projected rates and usage, and presented to DCAS for review and concurrence.
+There are no proposed changes to this portion of the model.